Transround/NativerSDK/README.md

 ```

 Please be careful, and make sure the above text is copied into your manifest file before the ``` </application>``` closing tag declaration.

-Also make sure you do not paste the text inside another application or service, or any other declaration.

 Please also make sure you have the following text outside the section:
 ```xml